elee131/UBC_Fountains/README.md

 Users will also be able to create new pins on the map to mark any place on campus of their choice.

-Each selected pins would have information such as:
+Each pin would have information such as:
 - a picture
 - general location
 - directions from the entrance of the building